zrex-finance/core-contracts/README.md

 ### AddressesProvider

-- it gives all the other contracts the address of the contracts.
-- sets addresses for all main contracts in the protocol.
+- main registry of addresses part of or connected to the protocol.
-- in the future it will create proxy contracts and update their implementations.

 ### Connectors

 - sets the addresses for support contracts for interactions with other protocols.

-### Implementations

-- sets the address for the implementation that the proxy account gets.
-*Implementations will be merged with AddressesProvider in the future*
+- main registry of connector contract addresses.

 ### FlashAggregator

 - is used to take and return flash loans.
-- It works with aave, balancer, maker.
+- it works with aave, balancer, maker.
 - the parameters are calculated using the FlashResolver contract (in the future they will be calculated on the backend)

 ### FlashResolver